COOPERSTOWN, N.Y. – New evidence has been introduced in the case of an Otsego County mother accused in the deaths of her infant twins.

 District Attorney John Muehl says Kimberly Steeley was abusing prescription medications and has three DUI convictions -- information he believes should be used as evidence in her upcoming trial.

-Steeley was charged with second-degree manslaughter after her infant sons, Bonde and Liam, died 16 days apart last May.
+Steeley was charged with second-degree manslaughter after her infants, Bonde and Liam, died 11 days apart last May.

 The cause of death in both cases was determined to be asphyxiation.